in0vik/Shazam-Tool/README.md

 songs-DDMMYY-HHMMSS.txt
 ```

-> 🎵 The generated song list can be imported into [TuneMyMusic](https://www.tunemymusic.com/)
+> ℹ️ The generated song list can be imported into [TuneMyMusic](https://www.tunemymusic.com/)

 ## 📝 Notes

-- 🎯 The script splits audio into 1-minute segments for optimal recognition
+- The script splits audio into 1-minute segments for optimal recognition
-- 🔄 Duplicate songs within the same mix are automatically filtered out
+- Duplicate songs within the same mix are automatically filtered out
-- ⚡ Large files are processed in chunks to manage memory efficiently
+- Large files are processed in chunks to manage memory efficiently

 ## 🤝 Contributing